cjneely10/MetaSanity/README.md

 ### Licensing notes

-The use of `signalp` and `RNAmmer` requires an additional academic license agreement upon download.
+The use of `signalp` and `RNAmmer` requires accepting an additional academic license agreement upon download.
 Binaries for these programs are thus not distributed with **MetaSanity**.